MissyCanada2019/firebase-justice-bot/README.md

 npm run dev
 ```

 Your app should now be running at `http://localhost:9002`.
+You will need to add `localhost` to your list of "Authorized domains" in the Firebase Authentication settings to sign in locally.

 ### Step 5: Initialize Firebase in Your Project